 Upon the arrival of his heavy siege guns Cromwell began the bombardment of Clonmel on 16 May.
-The guns were not of the calibre of the ones used earlier at Drogheda and Wexford and they were able to make only one significant breach in Clonmel’s walls but it was a breach large enough for a major assault to begin the following day.
+The guns were not of the calibre of the ones used earlier at Drogheda and Wexford and they were able to make only one significant breach in Clonmel’s walls, but it was a breach large enough for a major assault to begin the following day.
 Hugh O’Neill had already pinpointed where the weakness in his defences lay however and had made provision for it.
-He had constructed an inner V shaped defensive position with cannon at its apex that would funnel any attacking troops into what would effectively be a killing zone.
-When Cromwell’s troopers attacked around midday on the 17 May they were cut down in what was a maelstrom of musket ball and cannon fire and over a thousand ofhis best soldiers were killed.
+He had constructed an inner V shaped defensive position with cannon at its apex that would funnel any attacking troops into a killing zone.
+When Cromwell’s troopers attacked around midday on the 17 May they were cut down in what was a maelstrom of musket ball and cannon fire and over a thousand of his best soldiers were killed.

-The failed assault upon Clonmel had cost the New Model Army 2,500 killed and was to prove the greatest setback in Cromwell’s military career and with seemingly no prospect of taking the town by storm Cromwell was devoid of ideas.
+The failed assault upon Clonmel which had cost the New Model Army 2,500 killed and wounded was to prove the greatest setback in Cromwell’s military career and with no prospect it seemed of taking the town by storm Cromwell was devoid of ideas.
 Faced with the likelihood of a prolonged siege and of having to return to England with his reputation for military invincibility shattered Cromwell was despondent.

-Hugh O’Neill also had his problems, however.
+But Hugh O’Neill also had his problems.
 He had lost some 350 men killed in the fighting with many more wounded.
-His ammunition was almost exhausted and he knew food stocks were low.
+His ammunition was almost exhausted, and he knew food stocks were low.
 That night under the cover of darkness he abandoned the town and withdrew his army across the River Suir.
 It was no doubt a tactically correct decision on his part but by doing so he had squandered the opportunity to psychologically damage the English Army and place the seed of doubt in the minds of those who believed that the conquest of Ireland was inevitable.
-At Clonmel the last best hope of Irish victory was lost.

 Cromwell’s reputation in Ireland remains one of brutal recrimination and savage reprisal yet it was never his intention upon landing in Ireland to behave as he did.
 The barbarous war he waged was not his responsibility alone and they were to pale in comparison to the savage ethnic and religious genocide that was part and parcel of the campaign waged by his more systematic and remorseless successor.
 But the fact that Cromwell did not adopt the scorched earth policy and ethnic cleansing of Ireton in no way excuses him of the acts for which he was responsible, but it does serve to put them into some perspective.